Lioryanwo/ParkScope/README.md

-🚘 ParkScope – Detecting Free Street Parking Spots from a Single Image AI-Based Parking Spot Detection using YOLO + Inpainting ⭐ Overview
+🚘 ParkScope – AI-Based Free Street Parking Spot Detection Object Detection Using YOLO + Inpainting

-מציאת חניה ברחוב היא משימה יומיומית מתסכלת. פרויקט ParkScope בונה מערכת שמזהה מקומות חניה פנויים בתמונת רחוב יחידה — ללא מידע חיצוני, ללא חיישנים וללא נתונים היסטוריים.

-המערכת משתמשת ב:

-זיהוי רכבים קיימים

-מחיקה חכמה (Inpainting) של הרכבים

-יצירת תוויות (Labels) אוטומטיות של חניות פנויות

-אימון מודל YOLO לגילוי חניות בתמונת רחוב אמיתית
+⭐ Overview

+Finding street parking in dense urban environments is a daily challenge.
+ParkScope proposes a vision-based system that detects free parking spots from a single street-level image — without sensors, without historical data, and without manual labeling.

+The system relies on:

+Car detection

+Diffusion-based inpainting to remove vehicles

+Automatic generation of parking-spot labels

+Training a YOLO model to detect free parking spaces

 🎯 Project Goal

-Train an object detection model that identifies free parking spots in street-level images.
+Train an object detection model that identifies free parking spots in real street images.

-כלומר — הפלט הוא:
+The model outputs:

-Bounding boxes של מקומות חניה פנויים
+Bounding boxes corresponding to empty parking spots

 🧩 System Pipeline
- Street Image → Car Detection (YOLO) → Inpainting → Label Generation → Train YOLO → Detect Free Spots
+Street Image → Car Detection (YOLO) → Inpainting → Auto-Labeling → Train YOLO → Predict Free Spots

 📚 Dataset

-הדאטה של ParkScope מורכב משני מקורות:
+ParkScope uses two types of data:

 1️⃣ Real Images

-KITTI Dataset – תמונות רחוב אמיתיות מצולמות ממצלמת רכב.
+KITTI Dataset – real street-level images captured from a car-mounted camera.

-משמשות כבסיס לבניית הדאטה.
+These serve as the foundation for generating labeled training samples.

-2️⃣ Auto-Generated Training Data
+2️⃣ Automatically Generated Training Data

-נוצר בתהליך אוטומטי:

-מפעילים YOLO כדי לזהות רכבים בתמונה.

-מוחקים את הרכבים באמצעות Diffusion-based Inpainting או כלי inpainting אחר.

-הרקע המשוחזר מגלה את האזורים המועמדים לחניה פנויה.

-מייצרים תוויות (bounding boxes) למקומות החניה האלו.
+Created via a custom labeling pipeline:

+YOLO detects all cars in the scene.

+A diffusion-based inpainting model removes the cars.

+The reconstructed sidewalk/curb reveals potential free parking areas.

+These areas are converted into bounding-box labels for “Free Parking Spot.”

+This enables large-scale dataset creation without manual annotation.

 🏗️ Data Generation Pipeline
 ✔️ Car Detection

-YOLO מזהה bounding boxes של כל הרכבים.
+YOLO extracts bounding boxes around all visible vehicles.

 ✔️ Inpainting

-המודל "מוחק" את הרכב ומשחזר את שפת המדרכה באופן ריאליסטי.
+A diffusion-based inpainting model removes each detected vehicle and realistically reconstructs the background curb/road.

-✔️ Auto-labeling
+✔️ Auto-Labeling

-אזורי המדרכה שנחשפו לאחר מחיקת הרכב מתויגים כ:
+The newly exposed regions along the curb are interpreted and saved as:

 Free Parking Spot

-כך נבנה דאטה מתויג ללא עבודה ידנית.
+This produces fully supervised training samples automatically.

 🔧 Data Augmentation

-כדי להגדיל את עמידות המודל נוספו:

-שינויי תאורה (יום/ערב/צללים)

-שינויי בהירות וקונטרסט

-טשטוש, רעש

-חיתוכים אקראיים (Random Crop)
+To improve robustness and model generalization:

+Lighting variations (day/evening/shadows)

+Brightness & contrast shifts

+Noise, blur, weather-like distortions

+Random cropping

 🧠 Model
-✔️ YOLO (v8/v9) – Parking Spot Detector
+✔️ YOLO (v8 / v9) – Free Parking Spot Detector

-זהו המודל העיקרי והיחיד בפרויקט.
-הוא מאומן לזהות חניה פנויה בתמונה באמצעות הדאטה שנוצר.
+This is the main and only model used in the project.
+It is trained to detect free parking spaces using the auto-generated dataset.

 🏋️ Training Process

-יצירת סט אימון מלא הכולל:

-תמונות Inpainting

-תוויות Bounding Boxes

-חלוקה:
+Build a complete training set from:

+Inpainted images

+Automatically generated bounding boxes

+Split into:

+Train

+Validation

-Train / Validation / Test
+Test

-אימון YOLO לאיתור חניה פנויה.

-ניתוח ביצועים ושיפור המודל.
+Train YOLO for the task of free-spot detection.

+Evaluate, refine augmentations, and improve the dataset.

 📏 Evaluation Metrics

-הערכת הביצועים מתבצעת באמצעות:
+The model is evaluated using:

-mAP@50 – מדד הצלחה כלל-מערכתי
+mAP@50

-Precision & Recall
+Precision / Recall

-דוגמאות איכותיות (visual examples)
+Qualitative visualization examples

 📈 Results

-(הוסף תמונות, דוגמאות Inpainting, תוצאות YOLO וכו׳ כשהן יהיו מוכנות)
+(To be added: Inpainting samples, YOLO predictions, training curves, quantitative tables.)

 📁 Repository Structure

-(להוסיף בהתאם לתיקיות שיש לך — אם תרצה, אבנה לך מבנה קלאסי ל-MLOps)
+(Can be added once the folder tree is finalized.
+I can generate it for you.)

 👤 Team